ssh(1) — Linux manual page

 -J destination

-specify a ProxyJump configuration directive.
-Note that
+shortcut to specify a ProxyJump configuration directive.

-configuration directives supplied on the command-line
+Note that configuration directives supplied on the

-specified jump hosts.
-Use ~/.ssh/config to specify
+not any specified jump hosts.
+Use ~/.ssh/config to

-configuration for jump hosts.
+specify configuration for jump hosts.

 -K Enables GSSAPI-based authentication and forwarding